hokaze/Orcus-Compendium/README.md

 Started as an early proof-of-concept and a side project to learn a little html, css and js along the way.

-Currently supports (as of v0.10):
+Currently supports (as of v0.11):
-- Searchable tables for: Classes, Powers, Feats, Cruxes, Heritages, Kits, Prestige Paths and Companions from the Orcus Heroes' Handbook...
+- Searchable tables for: Classes, Powers, Feats, Cruxes, Heritages, Kits, Prestige Paths, Epic Paths and Companions from the Orcus Heroes' Handbook...
 - ...plus Arts and Species as Advanced Options from the Orcus Game Master's Guide
 - Multicolumn searching, sorting, search dropdowns
 - Display Powers as Power Cards (can toggle between Orcus and 4e styling)